rubelhassan/book-store/README.md

 From React 17, [new JSX transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) has been introduced.
 With the new transform, you can use JSX without importing React.

+### Babel

-Create a file `.babelrc` on the root directory with following content to tweak default preset for Babel as it's not set by Parcel yet.
+Create a file `.babelrc` on the root directory with following content to tweak default preset for Babel as it's not set by Parcel(at the time of writing) yet.

 ```json
 {